-- Hold a Learner's Permit for at least 12 months
+- If you are under the age of 25 you must hold a Learner's Permit for at least 12 months

 - Complete 75 hours (includes minimum 15 hours at night) supervised driving

-- Pass Vehicle On Road Test (VORT) or Competency Based Training (CBT) course
+- Pass Vehicle On Road Test (VORT) or Competency Based Training & Assessment (CBT&A) course

 - (Bike Class pass advanced Rider Safe)